-Malic acid is sometimes combined with citric acid to make a mild pesticide.
+Animal tests show that malic acid has low acute toxicity.
 Because it is easily metabolized in the body and occurs naturally in many fruits, there are no known reports of animal or human toxicity (Cornell Cooperative Extension 2016).
+Malic acid is an eye and skin irritant.
+The consumption of acidic soft drinks can lead to erosion of tooth enamel, and can cause tooth decay.